 Persons who sell interests in any hedge funds must be registered as broker-dealers, subject to certain limited exemptions for issuers who market their own securities.
-Other jurisdictions may apply similar or different regulations with respect to marketing interests in hedge funds.
+Other jurisdictions may apply similar or different regulations with respect to marketing interests in hedge funds, including the requirements of the Alternative Investment Fund Managers Directive (AIFMD), which govern the marketing activities of US advisers that market a hedge fund in the European Economic Area.